-My increasing weight gain.
+My increasing weight gain in my late 40’s and early 50’s frustrated me.
 The exercise wasn’t working and nor were the ‘diets of the day’.
 From my doctoral studies and years of lecturing, I also knew that night after night of not sleeping was the slippery slope towards worsening cardiac and metabolic health as women get older.
+Not getting enough sleep makes you more likely to gain weight, according to a review article in the journal Obesity that analyzed findings from 36 studies.
+The link appears to be especially strong among women during menopause.
+Lack of sufficient sleep tends to disrupt hormones that control hunger and appetite, and the resulting daytime fatigue often discourages you from exercising or eating healthily.
+How I remember those days so well!

 That’s why, if you are on popular diets or exhausting exercise to try to lose your menopause weight, but you aren’t sleeping, then sorry, but you aren’t fat-burning.
 It’s why you end up with your weight yo-yo-ing all over the place.
 Just as mine did too.